What does Keyword Optimisation mean?

 On-page optimisation and content relevance

 Once the right keywords have been identified, you need to make sure they are effectively integrated into the website.
-This is called on-page optimisation, This includes measures such as ensuring that each page has a unique title that includes the target keyword, that meta descriptions are compelling and also include keywords, and that headings (H1, H2, H3, etc.) use keywords in a relevant way.
+This is called on-page optimisation and it includes things like ensuring that each page has a unique title that contains the target keyword, that meta descriptions are compelling and also contain keywords, and that headings (H1, H2, H3 etc.) use keywords in a relevant way.

 Content relevance is also important: Google and other search engines prioritise pages that offer valuable and relevant content to users.
 This means that the content should be in-depth, informative and answer the questions that the keyword alludes to.
 A page that thoroughly covers a topic is more likely to rank higher than pages with superficial content.